domfarolino/browser/mage/README.md

 [^1]: Well, technically it is only Linux & macOS for now 😔.
 Windows support will be coming.
+[^2]: In practice, it doesn't matter who of the parent and child is the invitation "sender" vs "acceptor", though it is perhaps more natural to think of the parent process as the one inviting the child to the network of processes, via a Mage invitation.

 [Mojo IPC library]: https://chromium.googlesource.com/chromium/src/+/master/mojo/README.md
 [Dominic Farolino]: https://github.com/domfarolino